- Table of Content

 "Collaboration can increase resilience both by helping organizations make decisions and communicate more effectively and by fostering a sense of trust.
 When the pandemic hit, many CXOs realized they needed to speed decision-making and improve communication within their organization."

 Besides the importance of resilience, we have also witnessed competitive advantages getting eroded with the pandemic.
-Hence, there is increasing attention to utilizing the great innovation pool that lies within the supply base, and technology is the enabler or the tool for doing so.
+Hence, there's increasing attention to utilizing the great innovation pool that lies within the supply base, and technology is the enabler or the tool for doing so.

 4. The Reassurance of Secure Supplies and Low Risks